Nebuleon/ReGBA/README.md

 (If you got the source code and want to compile it, see the `Compiling` section at the end of the file.)

-- - - - CUT HERE - - - - (Section invalid for now as there is no .plg release)

-To install the plugin to your storage card, copy `catsfc.plg`, `catsfc.ini` and `catsfc.bmp` from the release archive to the card's `_dstwoplug` directory.
-Then, copy the `CATSFC` subdirectory to the root of the card.
+To install the plugin to your storage card, copy `tempgba.plg`, `tempgba.ini` and `tempgba.bmp` from the release archive to the card's `_dstwoplug` directory.
+Then, copy the `TEMPGBA` subdirectory to the root of the card.

-- - - - CUT HERE - - - -

 # Improving game compatibility with game_config.txt